indicwiki-iiit/Movies/report.md

 - Movie name, director, writer, producer, actors starring in the movie, music(composer), cinematographer, editing (film editor of the movie), released (year of release), runtime (Duration of the movie), budget of the movie, country, language, Gross, distributors and poster of the movie are the attributes included in the Infobox section

 **Intropara1**
-- In this paragraph, attributes listed are name of the movie, released year, Genre, Director, writers, producer, production company, starred actors, composer and film locations of the movie.
+- In this paragraph, attributes listed are name of the movie, release year, genre, director, writers, starring, composer, synopsis, the reference the movie is based on and the main subject of the movie

 **Intropara2**
-- And in the second paragraph, details regarding the budget, Rated (Film Certification), year of release, languages, countries, Rated, main subject of the film, synopsis, based on and distributors are the attributes which are mentioned for that particular movie.
+- In this paragraph, producer and production company, details regarding the budget, Rated (Film Certification), year of release, languages, countries, Rated, distributors are mentioned

 **Plot (కధ)**
 - Plot of the movie and narrative locations are provided in this section.